Canadian Council of Churches

 Founded in 1944, Canadian Council of Churches (CCOC) is a conglomerate of 26 member churches of Christian faith, including Anglican, Catholic, Evangelical, Orthodox, Free Church, and Protestant groups.
 CCOC’s mission is to “respond to Christ’s call for unity and peace, seek Christ’s truth with affection for diversity, and act in love through prayer, dialogue, and witness to the gospel.”

 Canadian Council of Churches states that it studies, speaks, and acts on topics that involve moral and spiritual principles.
 CCOC oversees multiple forums to foster discussions between its member churches.
 Its Commission on Faith and Wellness brings member churches together in “theological reflection” to promote understanding and cooperation.
 It runs a Commission on Justice and Peace, where member churches discuss peace and social justice in Canada and globally, as well as a Faith and Life Sciences Reference Group for member churches to share and exchange information on biotechnology.
-CCOC also runs a Forum for Intercultural Leadership and Learning, Global Ecumenical Relations Network, and a Christian Interfaith Reference Group.
+CCOC also runs a Forum for Intercultural Leadership and Learning, a Global Ecumenical Relations Network, and a Christian Interfaith Reference Group.
 In F2022, CCOC published two publications about biotechnology and faith and one publication about interfaith relations.

 Canadian Council of Churches is the controlling body of Project Ploughshares.
 Established in 1976, Project Ploughshares is a research institute that analyzes peace and security issues to identify the root causes of armed conflict and create measures and policies for world peace.
 Its major areas of research and policy work are nuclear disarmament, arms trade, emerging technology, and space security.